Available Courses

 Figure Drawing

 Discover the fundamentals of figure drawing in this dynamic class, where we'll explore both observational accuracy and conceptual interpretation of the human form.
 Rooted in classical drawing techniques, this course will emphasize traditional methods of measuring proportion, constructing the figure with geometric forms, and refining drawings through careful attention to light, shadow, and edge quality.
 You'll learn to build the body from the inside out—starting with internal structures like the skeleton and layering external forms.
 We’ll also examine different ways to interpret the figure, encouraging you to push beyond naturalism and develop your own visual relationship with the human form.
 Open to all skill levels!
+This course involves drawing naked bodies.

-- Oct 03, 2025 to Nov 21, 2025 from 6:30 pm to 8:30 pm (8 sessions total), Friday
+- Apr 10, 2026 to Jun 05, 2026 from 6:30 pm to 9:30 pm (8 sessions total), Friday

-- Fee: $190
+- Fee: $320

-- Item: 41348
+- Item: 31545

 Students enrolled in this class are invited to participate in our Summer CE Student Art Show.
 Visit our Art Show page for more details.